 Our goal for this team is to encourage students from UBC and worldwide to gain experience in the field of space exploration.
-To do this, we have created a competition in order to get other universities involved.
-There is a growing amount of interest in the exploration of space, yet very few companies are actually pushing towards making colonization possible.
+There is a growing amount of interest in the exploration of space, yet very few companies are pushing towards making colonization possible.
 Students do not always have an opportunity to gain hands-on during their years in education, so we hope that this team will give students a chance to further their professional development.

 - Air Recycling Systems